casey/just/README.md

 - bar baz
 ```

-Positional arguments may also be turned on on a per-recipe basis with the
+Positional arguments may also be turned on a per-recipe basis with the
 `[positional-arguments]` attribute<sup>1.29.0</sup>:

 ```just